Chart Color Schemes

 Rozelle has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 22 projects that could impact this region.
-Notable ones include Rozelle Village Mixed-Use Precinct, Rozelle Village, Balmain Shores - Harbourwatch Building G, and The Bays Metro Station Development.
-The following list details those most likely to be relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified 22 projects likely impacting the area.
+Notable projects include Rozelle Village Mixed-Use Precinct, Rozelle Village, Balmain Shores - Harbourwatch Building G, and The Bays Metro Station Development.
+Below is a list of most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.